-Are female hormones playing a key role in obesity epidemic?June 12th, 2014 by David Ellis in Overweight and Obesity /
+Are female hormones playing a key role in obesity epidemic?June 12, 2014 by David Ellis in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—An imbalance of female sex hormones among men in Western nations may be contributing to high levels of male obesity, according to new research from the University of Adelaide.

 In a paper published in the online journal PLOS ONE, researchers from the University's School of Medical Sciences suggest that obesity among Western men could be linked with exposure to substances containing the female sex hormone oestrogen – substances that are more often found in affluent societies, such as soy products and plastics.